Hussein Maziq: Family background

 Maziq was a descendant of the Haddouth family of the Barasa tribe living in Cyrenaica, Libya.
 Haddouth, from whom the family bears its name, had been in 1822 already in charge of leading the Barasa.
-Instantly, his son Abubakr, assumed the leadership of Barasa, In 1844, the Ottoman Empire appointed him a Bey over all the Harabi tribes (including Barasa and Ubaidat).
-He had involved in 1860 in The Barasa-Ubaidat War, but he had not survived to see its end.
+Instantly, his son Abubakr, assumed the leadership of Barasa.
+In 1844, the Ottoman Empire appointed him a Bey over all the Harabi tribes (including Barasa and Ubaidat).
+He had involved in 1860 in the Barasa-Ubaidat War, but he had not survived to see its end.
 He moved to Benghazi and died there in 1870.
-His son Maziq inherited the leadership and managing the conflict until the combatants agreed to make peace in 1890.
+His son Maziq inherited the leadership and management of the conflict until the combatants agreed to make peace in 1890.

-Maziq (Hussein's grandfather) remained as the leader of Barasa until his death in 1909.
-He'd left four sons: El Mabrouk (his political heir), Yousef (Hussein's father), Bushdeig, and Uroug, a folk-poet.
+Maziq (Hussein's grandfather) remained the leader of the Barasa until his death in 1909.
+He had four sons: El Mabrouk (his political heir), Yousef (Hussein's father), Bushdeig, and Uroug, a folk-poet.

 As the Italians invaded Libya in 1911, El Mabrouk led the Barasa against them, as the leaders of other tribes did.
-He was killed at the battle of "Ain Bumansur" near Derna in 1912.
-Since he had born no children, Yousef became the Barasa's leader.
+He was killed in the battle of "Ain Bumansur" near Derna in 1912.
+Since he had no children, Yousef became the Barasa's leader.

 Early life

 Hussein Yousef Maziq was born in 1918 near Tacnis (120 km east of Benghazi).
 Because of Yousef's connection to the resistance leaders, Libya's Italian government arrested and expatriated him along with his wife, Mardiya, and the newly born Hussein to Cyrene, where Yousef stayed until his death in 1934.

 A long time before his death, Yousef has lost his sight, so the Barasa's leadership was transferred to his brother Bushdeig.
 In 1929, Bushdeig attended the Sidi Rhuma talks between the resistance leaders, headed by Omar Mukhtar, and Libya's Italian government, headed by Pietro Badoglio.
-Hussein, at 11, also was there, and, as he told more than once, met Mukhtar who knows his Parents.
+Hussein Mizaq, then 11, also was there, and, as he told more than once, met Mukhtar who knew his parents.

-Maziq studied in an Italian school in Cyrene for a while, but the Italian government prevented him from continuing his studies.
+Hussein studied in an Italian school in Cyrene for a while, but the Italian government prevented him from continuing his studies.
 In 1937, he was a supervisor at the Via Balbia road project, he was responsible of organizing the accounts describing the salaries and savings of Libyan workers.

-In 1940, Maziq was invited along with several famous men from Cyrenaica, to visit Italy, where they met Benito Mussolini.
+In 1940, Hussein Maziq was invited along with several famous men from Cyrenaica, to visit Italy, where they met Benito Mussolini.
 Fearing of being attacked by Allies' Navy, he wished to go back to Libya before the Italian involvement in war, and he reached Libya some two weeks before the Italian declaration of war on France and Britain on 10 June 1940.

 In 1943 during World War II, Italians were expelled from Libya, and in 1944, emir Idris Senussi returned to it from exile, and approximately in 1946, he met Maziq for the first time and admired him.
-This was the beginning of Maziq's political career.
+This was the beginning of Hussein's political career.